DomVinyard/auth0-react-node-ts/README.md

 # auth0-react-node-ts

-This is a minimal example of how to provide simple authenticated communication between a client and a server using Auth0.
+This is a minimal example of how to provide simple authenticated communication between a React app and a node.js server using Auth0.

 ### 👉 [Full-stack Demo](https://auth0-react-node-ts-domv.vercel.app) 👈